 The (slow) carbohydrates you eat are slowly digested and absorbed by the body.
 This, according to the Diabetes Fund, ensures a more stable blood sugar level and helps with cardiovascular diseases.

 According to Lindbergs’ version of the diet, the Mediterranean diet is suitable for people who get fat easily or who are already overweight.
-He wrote the books The Mediterranean Diet and The GI Mediterranean Diet.
-In the latter book the Mediterranean diet, especially the Greek diet, is combined with the GI diet.
+He wrote the books The Mediterranean Diet and The GI Mediterranean Diet (paid link).
+In this last book, the Mediterranean diet, especially the Greek diet, is combined with the GI diet.

 [Adwords item: InArticle-ad]